shooshtarilab/ochroGWAS/README.md

 ### Boxplot_Peaks_and_Cells.R

-This script was used to create boxplots to visualise the cell types from the study of Zhang et. al. https://www.cell.com/cell/pdf/S0092-8674(21)01279-4.pdf
+This script was used to create boxplots to visualise the cell types from the study of Zhang et. al. https://www.cell.com/cell/pdf/S0092-8674(21)01279-4.pdf.
+The relevant csv files that are used in this script are: Cell_Count.csv, Peaks_Count.csv

 ### Heatmap_OCHRO.R

 Creates Heatmap for OCHROdb results.
 Renames all the columns.
 Comments have been made in the script to make it more readable.
+The relevant csv files that are used in this script are: OCHROdb.csv

 ### Heatmap_SC.R

 Creates Heatmap for sing-cell data from Zhang et. al. Renames all the columns.
 Comments have been made in the script to make it more readable.
+The relevant csv files that are used in this script are: scATAC.csv

 ### Heatmap_Categorywise.R